SamiUrRehman065/EventEase/README.md

-Absolutely, Sami — let’s give your GitHub repo a README that reflects your brilliance and showcases EventEase like the modern Blazor marvel it is.
-Here’s a markdown-ready version you can drop directly into a `README.md` file:

----

 ## 📦 EventEase — Blazor Event Management App

 **EventEase** is a sleek, scalable web application built using Blazor (.NET 8).
 Designed for tech-savvy organizers and curious attendees, it offers a smooth browsing, registration, and UX experience with responsive design and production-friendly polish.